mohammadJaliliTorkamani/Face-Emotions-Detector/README.md

 ```bash
 python neural_network_classifier_default.py
 ```
-After spending a while, you have some models file with `.hdf5` extension in your models directory located in Code directory.
-Stop training when your have the least loss and max accuracy.
-We have used  `_mini_XCEPTION.75-0.64.hdf5` weight as our main weight file but you can use your desired file instead.
-Note that you have to change `weight_file_address` varriable in `completed.py` in case of using another weight file for detection.
+After a while, you have some models file with `.hdf5` extension in your models directory located in Code directory.
+Stop training when you have the least loss and max accuracy.
+We have used  `_mini_XCEPTION.75-0.64.hdf5` weight as our main weight file, but you can use your desired file instead.
+Note that you have to change the `weight_file_address` variable in `completed.py` to use another weight file for detection.

 ## Running
 Open your terminal in the project directory and enter this command: